ocaml/dune/doc/melange.rst

 used with Melange by adding ``melange`` to ``(modes ...)`` in the :doc:`/reference/files/dune/library` stanza.

-Melange support is still experimental in Dune and needs to be enabled in the :ref:`dune-project` file:
+Melange support is still experimental in Dune and needs to be enabled in the :doc:`/reference/files/dune-project/index` file:

 .. code:: dune